akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 The other stage that we talked about is a little more involved since reversing a framing protocol means that any received chunk of bytes may correspond to zero or more messages.
-This is best implemented using a :class:`PushPullStage` (see also :ref:`stream-using-push-pull-stage-scala`).
+This is best implemented using a :class:`GraphStage` (see also :ref:`graphstage-scala`).

 .. includecode:: code/docs/stream/BidiFlowDocSpec.scala#framing